ramnathreddy-modiyam/Agriculture-crop-yiled-and-paddy-disease-dectection/README.md

-# Crop-Yield-Prediction-Using-Machine-Learning
+# Crop-Yield-Prediction and paddy disease detection-Using-Machine-Learning

 ## Project Summary
-This project focuses on building a predictive system for agricultural crop yield using machine learning models.
-By leveraging historical data on weather, pesticides, and other environmental factors, this project aims to estimate crop yields for various regions and crop types.
-The models developed include Linear Regression, Lasso, Ridge, Decision Tree, and K-Nearest Neighbors.
-The dataset used comes from historical agricultural data, including crop yield, rainfall, and temperature, and covers various countries and crops.
+This project focuses on building a predictive system for agricultural crop yield and disease detection using machine learning models.
+By leveraging historical data on weather, pesticides, temperature, and disease symptoms, this project aims to estimate crop yields and detect potential diseases for various regions and crop types.
+The models developed for crop yield prediction include Linear Regression, Lasso, Ridge, Decision Tree, and K-Nearest Neighbors.
+Additionally, the project also includes a disease detection system for paddy crops using image classification techniques.

 ## Objectives
 1. **Data Cleaning & Exploration:** Remove missing values, duplicates, and irrelevant columns to prepare the dataset for modeling.